-Apple's Services business has grown at a rate of over 21% between FY'16 and FY'20, eclipsing the iPad and Mac to become the company’s second-largest business segment with revenues of about $54 billion in FY'20.
+Apple's Services business has grown at a rate of over 23% between FY'16 and FY'21, eclipsing the iPad and Mac to become the company’s second-largest business segment with revenues of about $68 billion in FY'21.
 While the App store remains the primary driver of growth, services such as Apple Music and Apple TV+ are also gaining traction.
-Apple's base of paid subscriptions on its platform has also been rising steadily, with about 585 million active subscriptions at the end of September 2020.
+Apple's base of paid subscriptions on its platform has also been rising steadily, with about 745 million active subscriptions at the end of September 2021.

-While the global PC market has been shrinking, Apple has largely been able to buck the trend given its superior product differentiation, proprietary Mac OS software and applications, sleek design, and premium build quality.
+Apple's Mac computers have been gaining market share, due to their superior product differentiation, proprietary Mac OS software and applications, new M1 processors, and premium build quality.
 Apple has also been benefiting from the fact that it plays in the high end of the PC market – typically focusing on the lucrative $1,000+ price points – rather than the commoditized low and mid-range where a bulk of the volumes come from.
-Over FY'20, Mac Revenues reached an all-time high of almost $29 billion, as demand for computers soared with people working and learning remotely due to Covid-19.
+Over FY'21, Mac Revenues reached an all-time high of $35 billion, as demand for computers soared with people working and learning remotely due to Covid-19.